 criu is an utility to checkpoint/restore a process tree.
+This page describes how to manually build and install prerequisites and the tool itself.

-Kernel configuration
+Linux Kernel

 Linux kernel v3.11 or newer is required, with some specific options set.
 If your distribution does not provide needed kernel, you might want to compile one yourself.
 Note we also have our custom kernel, which might contain some experimental CRIU related patches.